Ward End

 Ward End is an area of Birmingham, England.
 It covers the area between Saltley, Hodge Hill and Stechford and includes Ward End Park, a public park that has been open for over 100 years.

 Ward End territory

-Pelham in Ward End joins with Alum Rock in Saltley at the Railway Bridge on Alum Rock Road.
-Because the transition occurs on the same road, the two areas and their "sub-areas" are closely linked.
+Pelham in Ward End joins with Alum Rock Ward End starts by Ward End Park on the Washwood Heath Road and finishes at the Fox and Goose public house.

 The Fox & Goose

 The Fox & Goose, a pub and shopping area is situated in the eastern part of Ward End and marks the boundary with Stechford and Hodge Hill.

 Ward End Park

 The park, opened in 1904, covers a large part of Ward End.
 A typical English park, it is heavily populated in the summer months.
 Ward End Park House is located within the park and dates back to 1759.

 The park also has two large multi-sports practice courts, two professional cricket nets, two large play sections and a car park.